alshaboti/faucetTutorial/vlan_tutorial.md

 * ACL for a particular VLAN.

 *Note:*
+Keep a pice of paper with the network layout and the hosts name, vlans, ip to simplify following the rest of the tutorial.

 Hosts that are connected to the tagged vlan port require a vlan interface.
 Use the following script to do that.
 ```
 create_tagged_dev_ns () {
      NETNS=$1